 Dogs have something called the tapetum lucidum.
 The tapetum works as a mirror that rests at the back of your dog's eyes.
 It reflects light and gives their retinas an extra boost in dim light.

 Just like you, your dog may have some trouble trying to navigate through obstacles in pitch-black darkness.

 Even if it's pitch-black in your living room and your dog can only get a grainy picture of the place, they'll still be able to navigate through it fine.
 This is because they have a vivid memory of how the place looks during the day.

 Why Do Their Eyes Glow?

-In every picture you've taken of your dog, they probably have a creepy, glowing filter over their eyes.
-This is a normal occurrence that's caused by that tapetum we talked about earlier.
-The tapetum reflects light back out to the retinas and amplifies it which is what causes the glowing film to appear.
+In every picture you've taken of your dog, they probably have a glowing filter over their eyes.
+This is caused by that tapetum we talked about earlier.
+The tapetum reflects light back out to the retinas and amplifies it which is what makes dogs eyes glow in the dark.

 The fascinating part is not every dog's eyes glow the same.
 The color of the glowing is determined by how old the dog is and the color of their eyes.
 For example, dog breeds with light-colored eyes such as huskies often have red eyes in photographs.

 What Happens When They Grow Old?